thomasleavy/nasa-api/README.md

 # NASA API

-This project is a React application that fetches the NASA Astronomy Picture of the Day (APOD) and allows users to download the image and details as a PDF.
+This repository contains a React application that shows the NASA Astronomy Picture of the Day using an API.
+The user is also able to download the image and its details as a PDF by clicking the download button.

-## Features

-- Fetches the NASA APOD using the NASA API.
-- Displays the image, title, date, and explanation of the APOD.
-- Allows users to download the APOD information as a PDF.